TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 Cost of Capital

 A $300K home with 3% down triggers $175–$250/month in PMI.
 Over 5 years of residency, that’s $10,500–$15,000 in pure waste—insurance that protects the lender, not you.
-Physician loans eliminate this entirely.
+Some physician loan products can eliminate this.

 04